polterguy/phosphorusfive/README.md

 ## Installation

+If you want to try out Phosphorus Five, you can do a _single click deployment_ of it to your own Virtual Private Server [here](https://samples.gaiasoul.com/auto-deployment).
+This gives you two weeks of testing for _"free"_, and includes server resource usage of up to $100 included.

 To install the latest binary version of the system, run the following commands in a Linux/Ubuntu vanilla server terminal window, in order of appearance.